Victong-28/PHASE3_PROJECTGROUP11/README.md

 Behaviors: handwashing, mask use, avoiding crowds, etc.

+#### Technologies Used
+Python: The primary programming language.

+Jupyter Notebook: For an interactive and step-by-step analysis.

+Pandas: Used for data manipulation and cleaning.

+Scikit-learn: The main machine learning library for model training and evaluation.

+Matplotlib & Seaborn: For data visualization.

 ### Results

 Logistic Regression outperformed Decision Tree in generalization with higher ROC AUC (~0.76).